 Visual Resources Association Foundation Regional Workshop

-Hosted by Occidental College Library / Center for Digital Liberal Arts Sponsored by the Samuel H. Kress Foundation and the Visual Resources Association Foundation.
+Sponsored by the Samuel H. Kress Foundation and the Visual Resources Association Foundation

-CANCELLATION POLICY: Cancellations for the VRAF Regional Workshop will only be accepted until May 26, 2020.
-Until this time, registrants will be refunded their full fee.
-After May 26, cancellations will not be refunded.
-While every attempt will be made to hold the workshop on June 5, 2020 and June 12, 2020, if an emergency prevents either the instructor or a large number of participants from attending, the workshop will be rescheduled.
+Cancellations for the VRAF Regional Workshop will only be accepted until December 5, 2021.
+Until this time, registrants will be refunded their full fee minus a $25 service charge.
+After December 5, 2021, cancellations will not be refunded.
+While every attempt will be made to hold the workshop at the stated time, however, if the instructor is unable to hold the workshop at that time for any reason, the workshop will be rescheduled.
 Refunds of the registration fee will only be issued if you are unable to attend the workshop on the rescheduled date.
-The VRAF is not responsible for refunding any previously made travel or lodging arrangements.
-Workshop Contact: If you have questions about registration, contact Beth Haas, VRAF Director, firstname.lastname@example.org or email@example.com

 If you have general questions about the workshop, please email the Regional Workshop Implementation Team at email@example.com.
 If you have questions about registration, contact Chris Strasbaugh, VRAF Director, firstname.lastname@example.org.